What makes for a great preschool?

 How do you know if your child is ready for preschool?
-Your child should be at least three (unless the preschool offers an infant or toddler program).
+Your child should be at least three (unless an infant or toddler preschool is offered).
 They should also be meeting developmental milestones and not have any severe special need(s) (unless it’s a preschool supporting for the special need(s) in question).
 It’s also a plus if they seek independence and are comfortable when separated from you and their home (although some separation anxiety is normal).

 Here are some other helpful traits for preschool.
 Keep in mind, many kids won’t have them before preschool, but develop them during it.

 - Showing an interest in early learning.

 - Preferring structure and routine.

 - Having a good concentration and attention span.

 - Enjoying interacting and learning with other kids.